ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 #### From _The Bacchus Marsh Express (Vic. : 1866 - 1918)_

 #### 1876-10-21 &middot; Bacchus Marsh, Victoria

 <table style="width: 100%;"><tr><td style="width: 50%">

-.
-Thie entertainment is well
-worth seeing; it is certainly
-mistifying, and what is done, be it
-managed how it may, is very cleverly got
-through.
-The following paragraph from an
-American paper, headed &quot;Everlasting
-Fence-Posts,&quot; deals with kinds of
-fencing timber different to those of
-Australia, but no doubt the plan will be
-found adapted to Australian timber.
-If
-the plan is even half so good as
-represented, it cannot fail to prove
-very valuable.
-This is the paragraph :-&quot;
 I discovered, many years ago, that wood
 could be&#x27; made tolast longer than iron
 in the ground, but thought. the process